atlcell/Deemix/README.md

   - Fix Country selection display
 	- On country selection, move scrolled window to top
 - Link Analyzer
-	- Add placeholder before link analyzer
+	- Better style for placeholer before analyzing
-	- Implement large header (like in the artist and tracklist tab)
 - Settings tab
 	- Stylize and separate the options
 	- Maybe tabbing the section for easy navigation